 Best Free AI for Case Interview Math Practice (2026)

-The free AI tools that actually run case math drills with feedback: ChatGPT, Claude, Road to Offer Math Drill, and the prompts to make them work.
+The free AI tools that actually run case math drills with feedback: ChatGPT, Claude, Gemini, Perplexity, and Road to Offer's Math Drill, plus the prompts, worked examples, and mental-math shortcuts that make them work.

-The four free AI tools that actually run case math drills in 2026 are ChatGPT for unlimited volume, Claude for long sensitivity chains, Road to Offer's free Math Drill for AI-graded consulting-specific math, and CasePrepared for no-signup reps.
+The five free AI tools that actually run case math drills in 2026 are ChatGPT for unlimited volume, Claude for long calculation chains, Google Gemini for grounding numbers in real data, Perplexity for a fast sourced industry primer, and Road to Offer's free Math Drill for AI-graded consulting-specific math.
 Each one solves a different part of the drill stack.
-Here's what each is for and the prompts that make ChatGPT and Claude usable.
+Below is what each is for, the prompts that make the general models usable, worked examples with the actual arithmetic, and the mental-math shortcuts you need before any tool helps.

-Case interview math isn't a math test.
-Interviewers grade four things: the formula, the staged calculation, the units, and the business read (not "the answer is 12 percent" but "revenue grew 12 percent year over year, which suggests pricing held up despite volume softness").
-A drill that only checks the final number misses 75 percent of what they're scoring.
+Case interview math is not a math test.
+Interviewers grade four things: the formula, the staged calculation, the units, and the business read.
+Not "the answer is 12 percent" but "revenue grew 12 percent year over year, which suggests pricing held up despite volume softness."
+A drill that only checks the final number misses roughly three quarters of what they are scoring.

-That's why ChatGPT's default math drills feel off.
-It'll verify "5,000 times 1.08 equals 5,400" without ever asking you to write the formula, sanity-check the units, or explain what the number means.
+That is why ChatGPT's default math drills feel off.
+It will verify "5,000 times 1.08 equals 5,400" without ever asking you to write the formula, sanity-check the units, or explain what the number means.
 The right free stack fills that gap.

-The Four Best Free AI Tools for Case Math
+The Five Best Free AI Tools for Case Math

 ChatGPT (free tier)

-What it does: Generates unlimited custom math drills if you prompt it correctly.
+What it does: ChatGPT generates unlimited custom math drills if you prompt it correctly.
 Best when you give it a role ("act as an MBB interviewer"), constraints ("messy numbers, no calculator, 45 second target"), and grading rules ("check setup, units, and business interpretation, not just the final answer").

-Price: Free, with usage limits on GPT-5 and unlimited access to GPT-5 mini in 2026.
+Price: Free, with usage limits on the top model and broader access to the lighter model in 2026.

 Strengths: Unlimited drill volume, voice mode for spoken practice, fast iteration on prompt tuning, broad business context.

-Limitations: Sycophantic by default (will praise weak setup), inconsistent grading without strong prompting, no spaced repetition or weak-spot tracking, can hallucinate numbers in profitability chains.
+Limitations: Sycophantic by default (it will praise weak setup if you sound confident), inconsistent grading without strong prompting, no spaced repetition or weak-spot tracking, can hallucinate numbers in long profitability chains.

 Best for: High-volume daily drills once you have a strong prompt template.
 Pair with Road to Offer's Math Drill for the weekly graded rep.